Where, Who the Latest Bowl Projections Have Nebraska Playing

 Big Ten Bowl Order

-Nebraska is currently tied for sixth in the Big Ten standings as the lone 4-3 team.
+Nebraska is currently tied for eighth in the Big Ten standings at 4-4.
 The league's bowl ties are listed below, but keep in mind that College Football Playoff teams are removed from these.
 Meaning, Indiana and Ohio State are not likely to fill any of these spots.

 - Citrus (formerly Capital One) vs. SEC